robotscott94/JavaScript-Dashboard-BB/README.md

 ## Results
 The javascript app and html code can be found in the project files.
-Here is a link to view the webpage:
+Here is a link to view the webpage: [Belly Button Dashboard](https://github.com/robotscott94/JavaScript-Dashboard-BB)